-How do layoffs Affects People Managers
+How do layoffs Affect People Managers

 Layoffs can have lasting effects on your people managers.
 Some of these include: